-With Colorectal Cancer Awareness Month approaching in March, now is the time to raise awareness about the disease, which is the third most commonly diagnosed cancer and the second leading cause of cancer death in men and women combined in the United States.
+Now is the time to raise awareness about colorectal cancer, which is the third most commonly diagnosed cancer and the second leading cause of cancer death in men and women combined in the United States.

-According to the Colorectal Cancer Alliance, on average, the lifetime risk of developing colon cancer is about one in 23, with about 71 percent arising in the colon with the balance developing in the rectum.
+According to the Colorectal Cancer Alliance, on average, the lifetime risk of developing colon cancer is about one in 23 for men and one in 25 for women.

 Symptoms of colon cancer